-CPU/SYSTEM/POWER FAN Fail Warning
+CPU/SYSTEM FAN Fail Warning

-Allows the system to emit warning sound if the CPU/system/power fan is not connected or fails.
+Allows the system to emit warning sound if the CPU/system fan is not connected or fails.
 Check the fan condition or fan connection when this occurs.
 (Default: Disabled)

-CPU Smart FAN Control
+→ CPU Smart FAN Control

 Enables or disables the CPU fan speed control function.
-Auto lets the BIOS decide whether to enable this function.
 Enabled allows the CPU fan to run at different speed according to the CPU temperature.
 You can adjust the fan speed with EasyTune based on system requirements.
-If disabled, CPU fan runs at full speed.
-(Default: Auto)
+If disabled, the CPU fan runs at full speed.
+(Default: Enabled)